kaihendry/dabase.com/content/blog/private-subnets.md

 2. Lambda in private subnet
 3. S3/DynamoDB connected via a "VPC endpoint"

-This private design is offers little benefit in exchange for a lot of complexity to your Infrastructure.
+This private design offers little benefit in exchange for a lot of complexity to your Infrastructure.

 Lets play devil's advocate.